 - Read 30-60 pages of college-level articles and primary source documents each night

 Students will go on field trips and attend class discussions 5 days a week.
 They will also have to manage a busy schedule consisting of evening programs, extracurricular activities, lengthy reading assignments, and social events.
 Being well-rested and well-nourished is a key component to staying focused and healthy during the program.
 Students will be required to eat 3 meals a day/7 days a week.

 The climate in Virginia during the summer is hot and humid.
 The heat index during the day when students are on site visits is typically above 100F (38C).
-Many site visits will be outdoors or inside old buildings that have no air-conditioning.
+Many site visits will be outdoors or inside old buildings that do not have air-conditioning.
 We will provide chilled bottles of water and do our best to utilize shaded areas whenever possible.
 However, students should expect to be outdoors frequently and should come prepared to withstand the heat and humidity.